treeverse/lakeFS/docs/setup/hooks.md

 It's sometimes easier to start experimenting with lakeFS webhooks, even before you have a running server to receive the calls.
 There are a couple of online tools that can intercept and display the webhook requests, one of them is Svix.

-1. Go to [play.svix.com](https://play.svix.com) and copy the URL address supplied by Svix.
+1. Go to [play.svix.com](https://play.svix.com){: .button-clickable} and copy the URL address supplied by Svix.
 It should look like `https://api.relay.svix.com/api/v1/play/receive/<Random_Gen_String>/`

 1. Upload the following action file to lakeFS under the path `_lakefs_actions/test.yaml` in the default branch: